 - 2. The all-tournament team selection committee will consist of the host sports information director, the table supervisor, head coaches and designated committee members. - 3.
 Nominating ballot forms will be distributed at the administrative meeting, and are due at the conclusion of Saturday's games.
 The host sports information director will type up the final ballot and provide it to the table supervisor on Sunday prior to the start of play.
-Nomination ballot forms and final ballot forms are available in Appendixes L and M. - 4.
+Nomination ballot forms and final ballot forms are available in Appendixes J and K. - 4.
 Final selection ballots are due at the start of the third period of the championship game. - 5.
 The all-tournament team will be announced after the awards ceremonies on Sunday.
 The awards ceremonies shall not be held up to complete the all-tournament team selection. - 6.
-A copy of the all-tournament team should be sent to Trina Simerly at tsimerly@ncaa.org.
+A copy of the all-tournament team should be sent to Randy L. Buhr at rlbuhr@ncaa.org.